MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-trezor.md

 ![Confirm recovery phrase](../../assets/how-to/migrating/moving-from-mycrypto-to-trezor/confirm-recovery-phrase.png)

 7. **You're done backing up your Trezor!**
-   - In case you lose or break your Trezor, you will now be able to recover the wallets stored on it using the 24-word seed phrase.
+   - In case you lose or break your Trezor, you will now be able to recover the wallets stored on it using the 24-word Secret Recovery Phrase.

 ![Backup complete](../../assets/how-to/migrating/moving-from-mycrypto-to-trezor/backup-complete.png)